krstffr/meteor-instagram-fetcher/README.md

+### Deprecated

+This package was created when meteor didn't support NPM and before Instagram updated their API.
+So please use som of the Instagram NPM-packages instead!

 ### Setup / setttings.json

 For this package to work you'll need to add your Instagram Client ID and Client Secret to your settings.json file like this: